cioran0/dzOpen/README.md

 - Linux executable problematic.
 Changes to fix pathing may have had unintended consequences on Linux version breaking pathing.
 - If you are experiencing a problem running the file with McAfee Antivirus, uninstalling McAfee Antivirus should fix the problem
 - If you are running Windows 7, newer versions of Python such as used in this may not function properly.
 Upgrading is recommended
-- The Linux problems may have something to do with pyWebview or caching
+- The Linux problems may have something to do with pyWebview OS differences or caching